alveri/test-backend/README.md

 # AutoBidMaster Backend Developer Test

+## Usage
+After docker environment will start you shoudl enter main container ( for example usong command `make tty`) And run next commands
+ - `php bin/console doctrine:migrations:migrate` - to run migrations
+ - `php bin/console vehicles:import-from-csv` = to import data from csv file

+After these actions records about Vehicles will be avaliable on `http://localhost:8012/api/vehicles` endpoint
+ - For search use `/{fieldName}={searchValue}` syntax in URL (for example `http://localhost:8012/api/vehicles?vin=1RNF48A296R014302`).
+Note that search works by vin or vehicleIdField
+ - For sorting results use `?order[{fieldSorting}]={orderSorting}` syntax in URL.
+For example: `http://localhost:8012/api/vehicles?order[brandName]=desc`.
+Sorting works on fiels brandName, modelName and saleDate
+ - For pagination just use GET parameter `page`.
+For example `http://localhost:8012/api/vehicles?page=3`

 ## Application
 The application should implement the following design/features:
   - Generate a vehicle table to accommodate the data listed in /assets/data/test.csv.
 This table should be generated using